 How do I properly store my Placenta?

 Your placenta must be put on ice or into a refrigerator no more than 4 hours postpartum.
-You will need to take the following with you to your birthing facility:
+Bring the following with you to the hospital:

 2 one-gallon sized Ziploc baggies*

-For sanitary reasons, we cannot return any hard sided cooler to you once it has been used to transport a placenta.
-It is imperative to use a disposable cooler.
-Dollar Tree has the perfect size cooler for placentas and most locations carry them all year.
-Some facilities will put the placenta into a plastic tub with a lid, others do not provide any receptacle for it, so it is important to bring the baggies as a backup plan.
+*For hygiene, a hard-sided cooler cannot be returned to you once it’s used to transport a placenta.
+Please use a disposable cooler.
+Dollar Tree carries the right size year-round.
+Some facilities put the placenta in a plastic tub with a lid; others provide nothing, so bring sealed baggies as a backup.

-Make sure to double-bag the placenta in the one-gallon Ziplocs in order to prevent leaking.
-Once the placenta is in its container, put at least 2” of ice in the bottom of the cooler, place the placenta on top, and then bury it in another 2” of ice.
-Replenish the ice every 4-6 hours or as needed, for up to 72 hours.
-After 72 hours, the placenta needs to be removed from the cooler or refrigerator, placed into the two one-gallon Ziploc bags (if it isn’t already) and put deep into the freezer (not in the door but as close to the back of the freezer as possible) for up to one year.
+Double-bag the placenta in the one-gallon Ziploc bags to prevent leaks.
+Put at least 2 inches of ice in the bottom of a cooler, set the placenta on top, then cover it with another 2 inches of ice.
+Replace the ice every 4–6 hours or as needed, for up to 72 hours.
+After 72 hours, remove the placenta from the cooler or refrigerator, place it into the two one-gallon Ziploc bags (if not already), and freeze it deeply — not in the freezer door but toward the back — for up to one year.

-Once the placenta is SECURED (meaning in the Ziplocs/container, in the disposable cooler, buried in ice and safely in your possession), you or your support person will need to CALL Kelli (not just a text) to notify her the placenta is ready for transport.
+Once the placenta is secured (placed in the Ziplocs/container, inside the disposable cooler, packed with ice and in your possession), you or your support person must CALL me (phone call only; not a text) to let me know it’s ready for pickup.

 Can I let the hospital store my placenta for me?